Episode #30

 A writing system is a set of practices, rooted in a value system about writing, that is employed strategically to help you meet your goals.
 And you need one to keep you moving in your practice, no matter the situation.

-The Academic Women’s Writing Roadmap course opens for enrollment very soon!
+Navigate: Your Writing Roadmap® opens for enrollment very soon!
 The teaching is rooted in the values that writing should feel good and you should feel good.
-If you want to be first to know when enrollment is open, be sure to sign up for my email list by downloading my free PDF cheat sheet: 10 Ways to Make Time to Write
+If you want to be first to know when enrollment is open, be sure to get on the waitlist.

 Connect with me: